 The light is warm.

 With the sun low on the horizon, the whole atmosphere changes.
 Light is warmer due to yellows, oranges, and reds.
-Hence the name “golden hour”.
-The atmosphere layer the light passes through is thicker when the Sun is low.
+Hence the name “golden hour.”
+The atmosphere layer that light passes through is thicker when the sun is low.
 So it filters out the blue light.
-It leaves you with a warm colour palette that we associate with warmth, happiness, and love.
+It leaves you with a warm color palette that we associate with warmth, happiness, and love.

 The light is directional.

 Low-angle and one-direction light produces long and soft shadows.
 It brings out textures, allowing for creative effects.
 This kind of light is ideal for silhouettes, lens flares, rim lighting, and sunburst.
 Shooting during the golden hour is a surefire way to add drama to photos.

 The light is soft.

 Light produces harsh shadows and high contrast during midday.
 It also washes out skin tones and other colors.
 The golden hour is the opposite; the light is typically softer.
 Skin tones and landscape hues get a beautiful golden glow that’s difficult to replicate.
 Also, low contrast and soft shadows make nailing the exposure a lot easier.

 There’s also a psychological reason behind the golden hour.
 Since it only lasts a fraction of the day, it feels more special.
 Also, we often miss the golden hours, especially in the morning.
 Therefore, the photos you take during this time of the day are the most interesting to the audience.

 What’s more, all the famous destinations are the most visited during the day.
 If you photograph them at golden hour, you won’t only capture them in light that is unknown to people but also avoid crowds.